damoxify/damoxify/README.md

 👋 Hello, I'm damoxify!

-I am a software developer  with front-end skill and additional knowledge of python and JavaScript .
+I am a software developer  with front-end skill and additional knowledge of python and NodeJs.
 I´m based in Lagos, Nigeria .

 What I'm focusing on 🧑‍💻

-Currently improving my backend skills: python & django
+Currently improving my backend skills using: python & nodejs

 Also, I'm improving my React skills: React JS.